 The Sub-Fund commits to invest at least 20% of its assets in sustainable investments.
 Within this overall commitment, there is no minimum share of sustainable investments with an environmental objective that are not aligned with the EU Taxonomy.
-This means that the proportion of sustainable investments with an environmental objective that are not aligned with the EU Taxonomy with an environmental objective that are not aligned with the EU Taxonomy will vary.
+This means that the proportion of sustainable investments with an environmental objective that are not aligned with the EU Taxonomy will vary.

-There is no requirement for the Sub-Fund to invest in sustainable investments with an environmental objective in economic activities that are Taxonomyaligned.
+There is no requirement for the Sub-Fund to invest in sustainable investments with an environmental objective in economic activities that are Taxonomy-aligned.